 Prevent a Hernia by Getting the Right Kind of Exercise

 Some types of exercise are better than others if you want to reduce your risk of a hernia.
 Yoga, Pilates, sit-ups, lifting light weights, aerobic-type exercises along with cycling are all beneficial activities.
 Anything that will increase your core strength will be helpful.
 Avoid any kind of jumping exercises or squats, and refrain from over-exerting yourself during workouts.

-Consult with DOCTOR about the right kind of exercise program and a diet plan that is right for you and your lifestyle.
+Consult with Dr. Janczyk or Dr. Iacco about the right kind of exercise program and a diet plan that is right for you and your lifestyle.